Deciding which are the best soccer leagues in the World is not easy.

 Serie A Pros

 - Legendary players.
 The Italian soccer — known as Calcio — has always produced players of outstanding quality that have had long-lasting careers.
-We can think of AC Milan’s lifelong captain Paolo Maldini, Juventus’ forever-young goalkeeper Gianluigi Buffon, Roma’s striker and captain Totti, just to name a few.
+We can think of AC Milan’s lifelong captain Paolo Maldini, Juventus’ forever-young goalkeeper Gianluigi Buffon, Roma’s former striker and captain Totti, just to name a few.

 - Tactical side of the game.
 While many people may call it “boring”, others see it as “enlightening”.
 I’m referring to how super-tactical matches can be in Serie A.

 If a coach succeeds is mastering the tactical side of the beautiful game in Italy then he/she will definitely succeed anywhere else.
-There’s simply no other championship where tactics are so important and well-developed like Italy.
+There’s simply no other championship where tactics are so important and well-developed like in Italy.
 Some matches are true chess games.

 - Italian national team is inspiring.
 There’s a particularly old “habit” concerning the Italian national team.
 They usually start their international tournament campaigns (World Cups and Euros) in a poor fashion.
 But then they generally make it to the knockout stages and go far in those competitions.